Imago

 — Dan Woike (@DanWoikeSports) May 13, 2026

-“Just trying to lead by example, showing him the way, using my voice, using my example, using everything I can, ” the 41-year-old told the California Post earlier this year.
+“Just trying to lead by example, showing him the way, using my voice, using my example, using everything I can,” the 41-year-old told the California Post earlier this year.
 “He’s now.
 It’s not like he’s next.
 He’s right now.
 I just love the kid.
 I love everything about him; I just want him to take his journey as far as he wants to go.
 And I’m happy to be a small part of his journey.
 Hopefully, he can take something from me.”

-The First Major Luka Doncic Era Decision
+The First Major Decision in the Luka Doncic Era

 That stance carries serious weight after Doncic arrived in Los Angeles through the Anthony Davis trade in February 2025.
 Meanwhile, the pressure is rising fast because Milwaukee reportedly wants clarity on Giannis’ future before the June 23 NBA Draft, leaving contenders scrambling to shape realistic offers.